Heard about lectins, lectin-free diets, and want to know what all the fuss is about?

 Lectins are carbohydrate-binding proteins that are found in most plants, particularly seeds and tubers such as cereal crops, potatoes and beans (legumes).
-Lectins may be inflammatory if they are not cooked properly or if they are eaten in high quantities.
+This type of protein may be inflammatory if they are not cooked properly or if they are eaten in high quantities.

 What Foods Contain Lectins?

-Lectins are found in foods, and the amount of lectins contained in the food depends on the type of plant, how it was processed, and the species.
+Lectins are usually found in plant foods, though they can also come from animal products, and the amount of lectins contained in the food depends on the type of plant or species and how it was processed.
 The main foods that may contain toxic lectins include:

-- grains such as wheat and wheat germ but also quinoa, rice, oats, buckwheat, rye, barley, millet, and corn
+- Grains such as wheat and wheat germ but also quinoa, white and brown rice, oats, buckwheat, rye, barley, millet and corn

-It is important to note that soaking legumes overnight and rinsing them well does seem to remove or inactivate many of the lectins present.
+It is important to note that soaking legumes overnight and rinsing them well does seem to remove or inactivate high amounts of lectins present.
 Heating may remove lectins in some foods, but not all.

 What Damage Can Lectins Cause?

-Lectins are proteins that do not break down easily, and they are resistant to both stomach acid and digestive enzymes.
-Lectins may bind to the wall of the gut and could damage the gut lining.
+Lectins are considered anti-nutrients, no different to oxalates, phytates and other natural chemicals present in plants, which do not break down easily.
+They are resistant to both stomach acid and digestive enzymes.
+Lectins may bind to the wall of the digestive tract and could damage the gut lining, causing intestinal permeability.
 Because of the damage that lectins could do to the gut, other proteins may be able to cross into the body undigested and cause allergic reactions within the body.